olanleed/MochiMochi/README.md

 Boost 1.58

 # Installation
-This Library consists of header files.
+This Library is consisted of header files.
 You should be able to set the environment variable as below:

 ```